closemarketing/quote-product-flow/readme.txt

 == Changelog ==
 = 1.4.0 =
-*  Added: You can add hierarchical in products, so you can have different phases.
+*  Added: You can add hierarchical in products, so you can have different products.
 *  Added: You can select quantity of each products.
 *  Added: Print PDF now saves it internally and gets client data.
+*  Added: Prices per roles discount.
 *  Removed: removed the template page option.
 Now is only shows with shortcode: [pbc]
 *  Fixed: problems with dependencies and phases.